-The reimbursement for 2016 and 2015 for certain senior executives was \$936 thousand and \$1,007 thousand respectively and is included in the amount disclosed in note 17a.
-No remuneration is charged from the Corporation to the Pension Plan for the services provided by the Board of Directors of Canada Post Corporation and certain senior executives.
+The reimbursement for 2017 and 2016 for certain senior executives was \$1,001 thousand and \$936 thousand respectively and is included in the amount disclosed in note 17a.
+No remuneration is charged from the Corporation to the Pension Plan for the services provided by the Board of Directors of Canada Post Corporation and other senior executives.
 Full disclosure of the Board of Directors' remuneration can be found in the Canada Post Corporation consolidated financial statements.